credativ/plutono/docs/sources/manage-users/manage-teams/index.md

 ## Create a team

-Add a team to your Grafana organization.
+Add a team to your Plutono organization.

 {{< docs/list >}}
 {{< docs/shared "manage-users/view-team-list.md" >}}